 The year begins with a collaboration with Purple Field Productions on a project in Sierra Leone.
 We'll be making a film about polio with young people in the town of Makeni.

 Residents on Cressingham Gardens estate in London participated in the Big Lottery funded community arts project Sanctum Ephemeral.
-The acclaimed series of photographs have been exhibited at Peckham 24, Photofusion, installed on the estate itself and compiled as a free tabloid newspaper.
+The acclaimed series of photographs have been exhibited at Peckham 24, Photofusion, Portrait of Britain, Royal Photographic Society and winner of the National Open Art Photography prize as well as installed on the estate itself and compiled as a free tabloid newspaper.

 Further work is continuing on a 'sister' estate that is also blighted with proposed demolition by the local council.

-The exhibition on Cressingham Gardens is up until the end of September.
+The exhibition on Cressingham Gardens is on permanent display.

 Beyond the Horizon, the community arts project in Yarmouth has been completed.
 Residents of the small seaside town were asked about what they imagined when looking out to sea.
 The results can be heard on the sound page.

 A new film project with Into Film and The Gap LGBT club in Wandsworth, London was completed in the summer.

 Plans for another sound based project are afoot in Great Yarmouth.
 We are working on engaging a broad cross section of the diverse communities in the eastern seaside city.